gvwilson/sensibleadventures/shapers/shapers.md

 > her First Aid from Very Low (everyone's starting point) to Low,
 > and her Medicine (which starts with nothing) to Low as well.

+> **Example::**
+> Nang-ma's player decides to raise his Picking Pockets skill from Very Low to Average (2 points),
+> his Hypnotism from nothing to Low (1 point),
+> and his Boating from Very Low to Low (1 point).
+> Since his Intellect is High,
+> he can then raise his Hypnotism again from Low to Average.

-The Director may allow players to choose Skills that are not in the master list.
+The Director may occasionally allow players to choose Skills that are not in the master list.
-For example,
-Nang-ma's player wants the turtle to learn how to use deep-sea diving gear.
-The Director decides that the initial level is Very Low, so Nang-Ma spends two points during character construction to raise his ability to Average.

 ## Leveling Up